Skip to main content

 “I will be there to help her with whatever is needed.
 Let Bihari stay.”
 Aniruddha spoke in between his morsels, not looking up from his plate.
 “We can manage on our own.”

-Binoy and Trilochan exchanged a smile and glance as if to convey that their eldest didn’t want anyone to come in between him and his wife.
+Binoy and Trilochan exchanged a smile and glance as if to convey that their eldest didn’t want anyone to come between him and his wife.
 Bondita caught their stare and felt a bit flushed.
 She walked back to the kitchen without another glance back at Aniruddha.

-After preparing for lunch, she decided to let the cook handle it alone as she went to serve Asha some fruits.
+After preparing lunch, she decided to let the cook handle it alone as she went to serve Asha some fruits.
 She placed the plate down on the side table and cut the fruits herself, using a knife.

 “I can do that, you know.”
-Asha sat up staring at her “I feel guilty that you are doing everything alone and…”
+Asha sat up, staring at her “I feel guilty that you are doing everything alone and…”

 “Daima told you to rest at least for this trimester.”
-Bondita reminded her “Don’t worry, everything will be taken care of, you just need to rest and stop worrying.”
+Bondita reminded her, “Don’t worry, everything will be taken care of, you just need to rest and stop worrying.”
 She eyed the book on the bedside table.

 “Why!
 A new romance novel?”
 She smiled.